namankemani/namankemani/README.md

 # 💫 About Me:
-I'm currently a Software Development Engineer.
+I'm a Software Development Engineer.

 ## 🌐 Socials: